Polyamory and the Media

 Some observations on the media

-There’s a sort of standard flow to an interview about polyamory given by a person who’s not at all familiar with it.
-Usually, they start out using terms like “polyamory,” “open marriage,” “open relationship,” and sometimes “swinging” interchangeably, which prompts a brief segue down the road of “polyamory can be seen as one type of open relationship, sort of, but not all poly relationships are open and not all open relationships are polyamorous.”
+I am a veteran of countless interviews about polyamory.
+I discovered a long time ago there’s a sort of standard flow to an interview about polyamory when the interviewer doesn’t really understand non-monogamy.
+While some media outlets are gradually getting more and more informed about polyamory, a lot of interviewers still start out using terms like “polyamory,” “open marriage,” “open relationship,” and sometimes “swinging” interchangeably, which means taking a detour down the road of “polyamory can be seen as one type of open relationship, sort of, but not all poly relationships are open and not all open relationships are polyamorous.”

 From there, things generally move into Phase II of the interview:

-That generally brings us into Phase III, which is:
+That generally brings us into Phase III, which looks like:

 Instead, I think these questions illustrate just how deeply ingrained cultural ideas about sex and relationship are.
 These interviews inevitably take more than 15–30 minutes because in many cases it takes longer than that just to deconstruct the assumptions behind the questions to the point where the answer is intelligible.
 I also think it’s interesting that cultural ideas about sex and relationship are so much a part of a person’s background understanding of the world that even completely different people, having no contact at all with one another, giving interviews in different formats at different times for different types of publications, will ask more or less the same pattern of questions in more or less the same order.